damian-lis/portfolio-website/README.md

 <br/>

-### 3.5.
-Description of use the appendElementsToContainerFn helper (constructor)
+<h3 id="sneakpeeks-appendelementstocontainerfn-helper">3.5.
+Description of use the appendElementsToContainerFn helper (constructor)</h3>

 After the above-mentioned methods, the created this.mainComponent component is connected to the container by appendElementsToContainerFn helper.

 <br/>

-### 3.6.
-Code example and description of the data/informations/sneakPeeks.js file
+<h3 id="sneakpeeks-data">3.6.
+Code example and description of the data/informations/sneakPeeks.js file</h3>

 In order to understand well how given sneak peek elements are created, below is a file (data) with a collection of information on individual projects on the basis of which these elements were created: